vkjadon/resources/docs/py2/README.md

 ## Python Helping Function

-There are many built-in functions in the python which helps us in better understanding the different methods available in python.
-I consider, `type()`, `dir()` and `help()` as some of the very important functions that must be used whenever you need some more clarification in understanding the use of any other methods.
+There are many built-in functions in the python which helps you in better understanding the different methods available in python.
+I consider, `type()`, `dir()` and `help()` as some of the very important functions that must be used whenever you need some more clarification in understanding the use of any method.

 ### type() function